aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-comments/_index.md

 ### How to Extract or Remove Comments

 The code in this sample is actually quite simple and all methods are based on the same approach.
 A comment in a Word document is represented by a [Comment](https://reference.aspose.com/words/cpp/aspose.words/comment/) object in the Aspose.Words document object model.
-To collect all the comments in a document using the [GetChildNodes](https://reference.aspose.com/words/cpp/aspose.words/compositenode/get_childnodes/) method with the first parameter set to [NodeType.Comment](https://reference.aspose.com/words/cpp/aspose.words/nodetype/).
+To collect all the comments in a document use the [GetChildNodes](https://reference.aspose.com/words/cpp/aspose.words/compositenode/getchildnodes/) method with the first parameter set to [NodeType.Comment](https://reference.aspose.com/words/cpp/aspose.words/nodetype/).
 Make sure that the second parameter of the **GetChildNodes** method is set to true: this forces the **GetChildNodes** to select from all child nodes recursively, rather than only collecting the immediate children.

 To illustrate how to extract and remove comments from a document, we will go through the following steps: